 The laws and ordinances of the city of Albany, New York are published.

-September 5 to October 26.
-The First Continental Congress was held in Carpenter's Hall in Philadelphia, protesting the Intolerable Acts.
+September 5 to October 26, 1774 - The First Continental Congress is held in Carpenter's Hall in Philadelphia, protesting the Intolerable Acts.
 The Congress, attended by all American colonies except Georgia, petitioned King George to stop the new regulations on Massachusetts, and called for civil disobedience and boycotts of British wares by the American Association.
 No concessions were made by the King or English parliament.

-The colonies of Rhode Island and Connecticut ban the further importation of slaves.
+The colonies of Rhode Island, Georgia, and Connecticut ban the further importation of slaves.

 February 9, 1775 - The British government declares Massachusetts in rebellion.